fizzac/marvel-app/README.md

 5. In the "Navigators" Pane, select the topmost file (it is a blue icon, followed by the name of the application).
 6. Choose your application under "Targets" and then select "Signing and Capabilities" in the Project Editor.
 7. Assign the project to a team.
-    **NOTE: If you are are registered with the Apple Developer Program, register your external device before running the application**
+    **NOTE: If you are registered with the Apple Developer Program, register your external device before running the application**
 8. Select "Signing and Capabilities" under "Target" in theAssign the project to a team on the Signing and Capabilities tab in Project editor
 9. Create a Provisioning Profile by logging into Xcode if you don't already have one (Xcode -> Preferences -> Accounts) **NOTE: If you are registered with the Apple Developer Program, you will need a Development Certificate before creating the Provisioning Profile**